-METRICS DEFINITIONS Undergraduate Degrees & Certificates Awarded Annual number of undergraduate degrees and certificates awarded.
-Includes two and four-year degrees, as well as one-year certificates and less than one- year certificates (16 to 29 credits, Cert of Technical Studies - CTS) awarded at 2- year colleges.
+WILTRICS DEI INTTIONS Undergraduate Degrees & Certificates Awarded Annual number of undergraduate degrees and certificates awarded.
+Includes two and four-year degrees, as well as one-year certificates and less than one-year certificates (16 to 29 credits, Cert of Technical Studies - CTS) awarded at 2-year colleges.
 Retention Rates Fall to Fall retention rates.
 The percentage of first-time, full and part-time freshmen and new transfer students returning for a second year of enrollment at any campus in the MUS.
 Graduate-level Degrees & Certificates Awarded Annual number of graduate-level degrees and certificates awarded, including graduate-level certificates, masters, 1st professional, and doctoral degrees.
-Research Expenditures All expenditures from sponsored activities (research, instruction, and other sponsored activities) managed by the respective research offices as restricted funds via grants, contracts, or cooperative agreements, per BOR Policy 401 & 404.
-Masters-level Degrees & Certificates Awarded Annual number of masters-level degrees and certificates awarded, including graduate-level certificates and masters degrees.
-Dual Enrollment Annual number of high school students enrolled in at least one college class; fall term unduplicated count plus spring term unduplicated count.
-Remediation Success The number of first-time freshmen enrolling in at least one remedial Writing or Math course during their first academic year and continuing on to complete a college level Writing or Math course within two academic years from any campus within MUS.
+Research Expenditures All expenditures reported on the annual National Science Foundation (NSF) survey as the total amount of Higher Education Research and Development (HERD) expenditures.
+Masters-level Degrees & Certificates Awarded Annual number of masters-level degrees and certificates awarded, including graduate-level certificates and master's degrees.
+Dual Enrollment Annual number of high school students enrolled in at least one college class; summer term unduplicated count plus fall term unduplicated count plus spring term unduplicated count.
+The summer preceding the school year is used for this metric.
+Gateway Course Success Rates The number of first-time freshmen earning credit in at least one college level (100 level or higher) Writing and Math courses during previous Dual Enrollment or their first academic year from any campus within MUS.
+Each subject is calculated separately and the composite rate is used as the metric.
 Credit Accumulation First-time, full-time students completing 24 or more credit hours within their first academic year AND first-time, part-time students completing 12 or more credit hours within their first academic year.
 Under-represented/At-risk Retention Rates Fall to Fall retention rates.
 The percentage of first-time, full and part-time freshmen and new transfer students returning for a second year of enrollment at any campus in the MUS.
 Under-represented/At-risk # of degrees & certificates awarded Annual number of degrees and certificates awarded (see full definition above).
-Four-year campuses wth graduate programs will be measured on combined undergraduate and graduate counts
+Four-year campuses with graduate programs will be measured on combined undergraduate and graduate counts ·